 Within the Philips Sonicare ProtectiveClean 4100 stable, all the variants are technically identical, differing only in the color of their brush handles.
 The options are to get this toothbrush in Black Grey, Navy Blue, Light Blue, Pastel Pink or Deep Pink.
 It makes things a little confusing, though, when each is assigned a unique part number by the manufacturer.

 A word of caution: All variants may not be available with a particular stockist.
-If you’re bent on getting a specific color only, be prepared to wait – or shop around until you can find one.
+If you’re looking for a specific color, prepare to wait – or shop around until you can find one.

 Key features of the Philips Sonicare ProtectiveClean 4100